-2.3 REVIEW OF ANIMAL ETHICS APPLICATIONS TO PROMOTE ETHICALLY SOUND RESEARCH AND TEACHING
+2.3 EXPERT REVIEW OF ANIMAL ETHICS APPLICATIONS TO PROMOTE ETHICALLY SOUND RESEARCH AND TEACHING

-- The Category D (Layperson) AEC member is responsible for considering the manner in which the AEC operates and how it meets the requirements of the Code.
-Other members of the AEC will be able to provide specialist information about veterinary and scientific details. - ➤ AEC members must be able to commit time to pre-read and review applications prior to each meeting, and attend the committee meetings.
-The AECs meet a minimum of 11 times per year the exact time and duration of the meeting depends upon the committee. - All categories of AEC members are equally valuable and valued.
+- The Category A (Veterinarian) AEC member is responsible for providing expert advice to the AEC, including but not limited to the appropriate use of anaesthetics and analgesics, and the effects of experimental manipulations on the health and welfare of animals. - ➤ AEC members must be able to commit time to pre-read and review applications prior to each meeting, and attend the committee meetings.
+The AECs meet a minimum of 11 times per year the exact time and duration of the meeting depends upon the committee. - ➤ All categories of AEC members are equally valued.
 AEC members should feel comfortable and confident in voicing any concerns in relation to the proposed research or teaching applications, while also appreciating the views of the other committee members.